kheller18/data-structures-algorithms/questions/AWS.md

      + This can be accomplished by using Amazon Simple Email Service (Amazon SES), a cloud-based email-sending service.

 132. Describe Simple Email Service (SES).
-     + Amazon offers the Simple Email Service (SES) service, which allows you to send bulk emails to customers swiftly at a minimal cost.
+     + Simple Email Service (SES): allows you to send bulk emails to customers swiftly at a minimal cost.

-133. Describe PaaS.
+133. Describe Platform as a Service (PaaS).
-     + PaaS supports the operation of multiple cloud platforms, primarily for the development, testing, and  oversight of the operation of the program.
+     + `Platform as a Service (PaaS)`: supports the operation of multiple cloud platforms, primarily for the development, testing, and  oversight of the operation of the program.

 134. How many S3 buckets can be created?
      + Up to 100 buckets can be created by default.